 - 4. Remove the four screws securing diaphragm cover. - 5.
 Gently remove the cover.
-Take care as not to tear the diaphragm or loose the check ball (Figure 16). - 6.
+Take care as not to tear the diaphragm or loose the check ball (Figure 16).
+NOTE: Your secondary housing may have a brass restriction inserted where the check ball should be.
+If that is the case, please disregard all references to the check ball as yours does not use a check ball. - 6.
 Change the spring.
 Make sure that the new spring seats on the stud cast into the underside of the cover.
 The stiffer the spring, the later the secondaries will open. - 7.
 When reassembling secondary diaphragm parts, exercise care to properly align the vacuum passage in the casting with the "cut out" in the rubber diaphragm, and make sure the check ball is in place.
 DO NOT pinch or tear the rubber diaphragm.

-TIP: To make reassembling the diaphragm easier, extend the diaphragm into the housing and form the diaphragm into a "mushroom" shape (Figure 17).
+TIP: To make reassembling the diaphragm easier, push the diaphragm arm into the housing and form the diaphragm into a "mushroom" shape (Figure 17).
 Then position the diaphragm over the bolt holes and vacuum port.
 Hold the diaphragm in that position with your fingers while inserting the spring, cover, and bolts to avoid disturbing the position of the diaphragm.